-They can be made vegetarian by replacing the eggs with any number of options, to include bananas and tofu.
-If you are interested in the many ways there are for replacing eggs in your baking, isit this site.
-It is a wealth of knowledge for all you wanna-be vegetarians and vegans.
+They can be made vegetarian by replacing the eggs with any number of options, to include bananas, tofu, or an egg replacer.
+If you are interested in the many ways there are for replacing eggs in your baking, visit this site.
+It is a wealth of knowledge for all the wanna-be vegetarians and vegans out there.
 I highly recommend it.

-So let’s get baking.
-These literally took me 30 minutes from start to finish.
+So let’s get baking!
+These are fast and easy and take only 30 minutes from start to finish.

 Peanut Butter Oatmeal Chocolate Chip Cookies

 (no butter, no flour)

 One cup creamy or chunky peanut butter (I used chunky)*

 2 large eggs

 2/3 cup rolled gluten free oats (or regular if you like gluten)